Obama to attend memorial for victims of Texas plant explosion

 The investigation continues

-"Shovel by shovel," investigators are combing through the charred remains of the leveled fertilizer distributor following the April 17 explosion in West.
+"Shovel by shovel," investigators are combing through the charred remains of the leveled fertilizer distributor after the April 17 explosion in West.

 Much of the landscape surrounding the West Fertilizer Co. is unrecognizable.
-What was once a corn silo appears to have crumpled in the force of the blast.
+What was once a corn silo appears to have crumpled from the blast.
 A blue tarp covers the shell of a rail car.

 But amid the devastation, forensic mappers are hoping to find clues.